The S-word most bloggers rather avoid 😉

 Your website’s speed is a crucial factor when it comes to attracting more blog traffic, and a greatly underestimated factor by many bloggers, too.
 Which is a pity, because you can easily find out how fast your website really is and which steps you can take to make it faster with Google’s PageSpeed Insights.
 This tool is completely free!

 Definitely don’t skip this step, because it’s a ranking factor as well.
 Google ranks faster websites higher than slower websites.

 One thing you can already start with to improve your website’s speed is by optimizing your images with the help of a plugin like ShortPixel.

 Zorg dat je je content aan elkaar linkt, zodat je lezers op hyperlinks kunnen klikken en zo binnen je website makkelijk door kunnen linken naar andere interessante content.
 Zo maak je je website gebruikersvriendelijk voor je bezoekers en voor de webspiders, waardoor ze je beter kunnen ranken.
 Wanneer pagina’s niet aan andere pagina’s gelinked zijn, worden ze geen als ‘orphaned pages’ die nergens aan gerelateerd zijn.
 En dat is niet goed voor de SEO van je website.

 Can your visitors surf your website safely?
-You’ve probably came across the “this site is not safe” notification when you tried to enter a website.
+You’ve probably come across the “this site is not safe” notification when you tried to enter a website.
 The website then only opens when you choose to proceed to open it anyway.
-This is what happens when a website doesn’t have an SSL-certificate.
-An SSL-certificate shows your visitors that your website is secured and can be visited safely.
+This is what happens when a website doesn’t have an SSL certificate.
+An SSL certificate shows your visitors that your website is secured and can be visited safely.
 If you don’t have this certificate, you can miss out on a lot of visitors.

 Is your website mobile, tablet and desktop friendly?